vuryss/aoc-php/README.md

 `./app solve -d 1 --test` - to execute solution for day 1 with tests inputs (defined in the solution class)

-`./app solve -t 2020 -d 1 --validate` - validate already solved day 1 year 2020 in AoC, downloading the answers and checking the solution against them
+`./app solve -y 2020 -d 1 --validate` - validate already solved day 1 year 2020 in AoC, downloading the answers and checking the solution against them

 ---